student-Aryan/aryan-first/README.md

 # aryan-first
-This is my first Git repository
+This is my first Git repository.
+Author- Aryan singh